f9webltd/laravel-meta/UPGRADING.md

 # Upgrading

+## From 2.x to 3.x

+- This package now **automatically** encoded strings using `htmlentities`.
+This is a breaking change as already encoded strings may be passed to this package.
+See the [package readme](https://github.com/f9webltd/laravel-meta#quotes) for an updated usage example
+- No further changes are required

 ## From 1.x to 2.x

 - Run the following command to fetch the latets version of the package: `composer require f9webltd/laravel-meta:^2.0`